abstrnoah/dotfiles/README.md

 __TODO__: Document various post-Nix-install tasks that would be required on a fresh install, in particular symlinking various `package/<package>` directories to home.

+Finally, some optional packages that we've not gotten working with Nix and that will need to be installed another way:
+- zoom